October 12, 2020

 Apart from customer event data, Mattermost also collects data from various other sources related to marketing messages (Marketo), website metrics (Google Analytics), customer support activity (Zendesk), and various project management components (JIRA) for their internal use-cases.
-The data coming from their on-premise and cloud solutions goes into Amazon S3, and then into the data warehouse.
+The data coming from their on-premise and cloud solutions go into Amazon S3, and then into the data warehouse.

 For storing and processing their Salesforce data, Mattermost uses Heroku Connect – a popular data integration and synchronization service.
-Mattermost sends all the sales data to their data warehouse through Heroku Connect, and syncs the processed and enriched data back to Salesforce through custom scripts.
-This way, their sales teams always have the most up to date insights on customers and users.
+Mattermost sends all the sales data to their data warehouse through Heroku Connect and syncs the processed and enriched data back to Salesforce through custom scripts.
+This way, their sales teams always have the most up-to-date insights on customers and users.

 Mattermost uses Stitch, a popular ETL solution, to collect the data from all these cloud sources, then dump it into their data warehouse.